JakeT23cool/TATH/README.md

 <img src="https://raw.githubusercontent.com/JakeT23cool/TATH/stablebranch/src/5.png">

-12. Now run the program and paste the url
+12. Now run the program using python (either using idle or the command line tool) and paste the url

 # limitations
 - only works with the majority of GCSE quizes